dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 ### distilroberta-base

-Distilled models are using some tricks to get rid of parameters and at the same time keep the original model quality.
+Distilled models are using some tricks to downsize the number of parameters and at the same time keep the original model quality the best they can.

-This is not possible some, some accuracy will be lost, but on the other side the model size will be 3x smaller.
+Even though some accuracy will be lost, the model size will be 3x smaller.

-This particular model is used for masked language modeling (predicting the missing word), that may fix the grammar errors for instance.
+This particular model is used for masked language modeling (predicting the missing word) that may fix the grammar errors for instance.

 param | value
 ---------|----------